szstonelee/dind/aurora.md

 PGMRPL from master: 0

-gossip queue: 7 (prev is 6) 、9（prev is 8）    so holes are LSN = 6 and 8
+gossip queue: 7 (prev is 6) 、9（prev is 8）    so holes are LSN = 6 、8

 HashMap: (key is page number, value is a list of redo log records for this page）